Treatment of Constipation In Older Adults

 When increasing your fiber intake, start with low amounts and slowly increase to 25 to 20 grams of fiber daily.

-A gradual increase will reduce symptoms of gas, bloating, and fiber-associated stomach pain [4].
-Taking a fiber supplement ensures you drink enough fluids to avoid excessive bulk [1].
+Taking a fiber supplement ensures you drink enough fluids to avoid excessive bulk.

 Regular physical activity and adequate fluid intake may also decrease constipation.

-You could also try using a step stool when having a bowel movement.
 Once seated on the toilet, place your feet on a small step stool instead of the floor.
-This position can sometimes make it easier to pass a bowel movement [5].

 The table below lists different medication classes that treat constipation and how they work.
-These will be discussed in further detail throughout the rest of the article [5].

 Approved Medications For Constipation